MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

     }
     ```

-To add other Azure resource or storage to the application:

-Consider the following scenario:
+To add other Azure resource or storage to the application, consider the following scenario:

-You want to add Azure storage to your Azure function backend to store blob data.
-There is no auto flow to update the bicep template with Azure storage support.
+Add Azure storage to your Azure function backend to store blob data.
+There's no auto flow to update the bicep template with the Azure storage support.
 However, you can edit the bicep file and add the resource.
 The steps are as follows:

 1. Create a tab project.
 2. Add function to the project.
 For more information, see [add resources](./add-resource.md).
 3. Declare the new storage account in ARM template.
 You can declare the resource at `templates/azure/provision/function.bicep` directly.
-You're free to declare the resources in other places.
+You can declare the resources in other places.

     `````````bicep
     var applicationStorageAccountName = 'myapp${uniqueString(resourceGroup().id)}'